BankAmericard vs. Bank of America Customized Cash Rewards

 Foreign transaction fee winner: Tie

-Unfortunately, both the BankAmericard and Bank of America Customized Cash Rewards have a 3 percent foreign transaction fee, so they aren’t really suitable for use outside of the United States (unless you don’t mind paying that fee).
+Unfortunately, both the BankAmericard and Bank of America Customized Cash Rewards charge a 3 percent foreign transaction fee, so they aren’t suitable for use outside of the United States or for making purchases online in foreign currency (unless you don’t mind paying that fee).

 Which card earns the most?